wagtail/wagtail-vector-index/docs/quick-start.md

     embedding_fields = [EmbeddingField("title"), EmbeddingField("body")]
 ```

-An `EmbeddableFieldsVectorIndex` will be generated for your model which can be accessed using the `vector_index` class property, e.g.:
+A `VectorIndex` will be generated for your model which can be accessed using the `vector_index` class property, e.g.:

 ```python
 index = MyPage.vector_index